5 Life Lessons You Should Learn From Divorce

 Life Lesson 3.
 You Can Survive With Less Than You Think

 Transitioning from a dual income to a single income can be scary.
 You will need to reevaluate your priorities and find ways to cut back.
 Don’t worry – it gets easier with practice.
 You will learn to adjust to your new lifestyle and start to value your money in a whole new way.
 You will learn how to budget, save and to treat yourself within your means.
-By cutting out the indulgent purchases you will learn the value of indispensable things like love, compassion and friendship.

 Life Lesson 4.
 How To Communicate Openly and Honestly